-The Audio-Technica ATH-DSR7BT offer decent sound quality and a comfortable fit.
-However, the price is a bit steep.
-You can buy the Bose SoundLink Wireless II at the same cost.
+The Audio-Technica ATH-DSR7BT offers decent sound quality and a comfortable fit.
+However, the price is a bit steep, as you can buy the better sounding Bose SoundLink Wireless II at the same cost.
 You can also get similar sound quality and active noise cancellation at a lower price from the TaoTronics TT-BH22US.
 Because of this, the Audio-Technica ATH-DSR7BT wouldn't be our first recommendation to anyone.

 Pros: Good sound quality, comfortable

 The Audio-Technica ATH-DSR7BT is a good set of headphones, but fails to carve out enough of a niche to be a great choice for anyone.
 No matter your preference or budget, there is generally a better pair of headphones available.

 The Audio-Technica ATH-DSR7BT was right around average in our overall scoring, which you can see in the table above.
 Below we discuss all the different tests we use to determine those overall scores, and how the Audio-Technica ATH-DSR7BT performed in each.